koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/03_rogers_innovation_theory.typ

 === Project Path

-Building on Rogers' theory, this project aims to simulates the decision-making process surrounding innovation adoption using generative AI agents (GABM).
-In this approach, each agent independently evaluates whether to adopt an innovation, based on its assigned adopter category, the perceived attributes of the innovation, the social network and social pressure influences.
-Agents do not communicate or influence each other during the decision phase; instead, their choices are shaped solely by their internal reasoning, category profile and the contextual information provided.
+Building on Rogers' theory, this project aims to simulate the decision-making process surrounding innovation adoption using generative AI agents.
+In this approach, each agent independently evaluates whether to adopt an innovation, based on its assigned adopter category using a profile, the perceived attributes of the innovation, the social network and social pressure influences.
+Agents do not communicate or influence each other during the decision phase; instead, their choices are shaped solely by their internal reasoning and the information available to them.

 The simulation incorporates key elements such as innovation characteristics, time dynamics and social system factors, but deliberately isolates the individual decision process to better analyze how different adopter profiles respond to the same innovation context.
 By leveraging large language models to represent heterogeneous decision-makers, the project explores how intrinsic factors drive adoption patterns in the early stages of diffusion, with a focus on how the social network and social pressure influences impact individual decision-making.

+While it's true that an agent-based approach without LLMs could be used instead, it would likely rely on simpler heuristics and rules, which are hard to define and may not capture the full complexity of human reasoning.

+In contrast, the GABM approach enables a more nuanced representation of decision-making by leveraging the capabilities of large language models.
+This allows for the incorporation of diverse reasoning patterns, consideration of multiple factors and a better reflection of the complexity and variability found in real-world adoption scenarios.